kubernetes/enhancements/keps/sig-instrumentation/3466-kubernetes-component-health-slis/README.md

 ## Summary

-This KEP intends to allow us to emit health check data in a structured and consistent way, so that monitoring agents can consume healthz/livez/readyz data and create SLOs (service level objectives) and alerts off of these SLIs (service level indicators).
+This KEP intends to allow us to emit SLI data in a structured and consistent way, so that monitoring agents can consume this data at higher scrape intervals and create SLOs (service level objectives) and alerts off of these SLIs (service level indicators).

 ## Motivation

 Healthchecking data is currently surfaced in unstructured format and is scraped by monitoring agents (as well as the kubelet), which must be configured to interpret the health data and to act upon it.
 This process does not lend itself readily to the creation of availability SLOs, since we basically require an outside agent to parse the health endpoint and convert this signal into an SLI.

 ### Goals

 - Create a uniform interface by which we can consume health checking information
-- Allow availability SLIs to be created without a specialized monitoring agent
+- Allow SLIs to be created without a specialized monitoring agent
-- Allow for increased granularity (by configuring a more frequent interval) of health check metric data
+- Allow for increased granularity (by configuring a more frequent interval) of SLI metric data
 - Minimize the diff involved for each Kubernetes component